Boracay: Transportation

 Boracay Island is separated from Panay Island by a narrow strait.
 The island is located opposite the barangay of Caticlan in the municipality of Malay, Aklan.
 Transportation across the strait is provided by boats operating from the Caticlan jetty port.
 Cagban Port serves as the primary sea transportation hub for passengers going into Boracay but the island lacks any formal seaport for cargo transport and waste disposal.
 Goods are delivered into Boracay through an informal port near the Cagban Port.

 Boracay is served by two airports in Aklan: the Kalibo International Airport and Godofredo P. Ramos Airport (commonly referred to as Caticlan airport or Boracay airport).

 The three main modes of transport are via motor-tricycles and electric-tricycles (e-trikes) along the main road, or by walking along the beaches.
 Pedicabs, known as sikads, are also available along the Beachfront Path.
 Other means of transportation include mountain bikes, quadbikes and motorbikes, all of which can be rented.
 It was reported in October 2018 that the island will see modern jeepneys, solar-powered shuttles, and hop-on hop-off buses serviced by Grab, and that the Department of Energy will donate 200 e-trikes to the Malay local government under a project funded by the Asian Development Bank.

 As of 2018, the municipal government of Malay was encouraging motorcycle operators to transition to e-trikes in their coordinated efforts to promote environment-friendly public transportation.
 Diesel-motor tricycles are expected to be phased out by August 2018.

 In 2019, San Miguel Corporation proposed a 1.2 km limited-access bridge to connect the island of Boracay to the mainland of Panay.
-As of February 2024, the unsolicited project proposal is under negotiation and has been included in the Department of Public Works and Highways (DPWH) funding for Public-Private Partnership (PPP) infrastructure projects.
+On March 25, 2026, DPWH Secretary Vivencio Dizon issued the Notice of Award to SMHC for the financing, design, construction, operation, and maintenance of the bridge.
 Upon completion, travel time between Iloilo City and Boracay will be reduced to 2.5 hours from the current 6 to 7 hours through the bridge and the Iloilo–Capiz–Aklan Expressway, both of which are part of the DPWH's PPP infrastructure projects.

 Awards and recognition

-Boracay Island earned the eighth spot in the annual Condé Nast Traveler (CNT) readers' choice awards for top islands to visit in 2021.
+Condé Nast Traveler – Readers’ Choice Awards

+Boracay was ranked among the Top Islands in Asia in 2025 and was named the #1 Island in Asia in 2022 by Condé Nast Traveler's Readers’ Choice Awards.